pynickle/Defiled-Lands-Reborn/README.md

 The following sections are planned for future completion.
 - [ ] Port the original config and make more configurable options.

+## Capability

+* JEI category for corruption recipe.
+* Enchantment description mod compat with all enchantments in this mod.

 ## Development

 l will port this mod to higher minecraft version in the future.

 **No backport.
 No fabric port.**

+## Issue

+If you find any bugs, please report them on the [issue tracker](https://github.com/pynickle/Defiled-Lands-Reborn/issues).